TimbirICT/Regex-Tutorial/README.md

 # Using URL's with Regular Expressions

 This tutorial will show you how to use and implement URL's with regular expressions.
+Regex is a very useful way to match patterns to text, which can help you by identifying and extracting URL's from a given source.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+For this tutorial, we'll be looking at a pattern used for extracting URL's.
+Here is what this pattern looks like: '/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/' This line of code will help identify what to look for in expression form.
+In this case, it will look for and identify URL's.

 ## Table of Contents